 Editor's note: Looking for information on social media marketing services for your business?
 Use the questionnaire below, and get quickly connected to our vendor partners to learn more about a customized strategy and pricing for your business:

 This visually oriented platform allows users to save and display content by "pinning" digital bulletin boards, which can be organized by category.
 For example, a personal user might have a food board dedicated to pinning recipes, another board dedicated to photography, and so on.
-The platform also has a series of special types of pins called Rich Pins, which brands can use to add special information to their pins, like product details and even location maps.
+The platform also has a series of special types of pins called Rich Pins, which brands can use to add specific information to their pins, like product details and even location maps.
 Every pin includes an image or video.

-Because posts are so temporary, there is less pressure to create super-polished content.
+Because posts are temporary, there is less pressure to create super-polished content.
 You can also see how many and which specific users viewed your story.
-A small business will mostly likely utilize the platform's Stories feature, but keep in mind that only users who have added you can view your Stories content.
+A small business will most likely utilize the platform's Stories feature, but keep in mind that only users who have added you can view your Stories content.
 However, once you have an audience, Stories allows you to easily create story-driven and interactive content.
 [Learn more about using Snapchat for business.]

-While LinkedIn might not be the most popular social media platform, it still has 250 million monthly users and is the best platform for professional networking.
+While LinkedIn might not be the most popular social media platform, it still has 260 million monthly users and is the best platform for professional networking.
 LinkedIn is a great platform for finding top talent, painting yourself as an industry leader and promoting your business.